rpyth/minimum/README.md

 # Minimum Programming Language
 **Minimum** is a simple scripting language written in Go.
 It features dynamic typing, garbage collection and 12 built-in data types.
 The project is aiming to provide a language similar to Python, with the benefits of easy parallel processing and cross-platform usage that come with Go.
+Recommended editor for Minimum is located in the `editor` folder of the repository.

 ## Documentation
 ### Data Types